 The mechanism used for download MUST be TFTP file transfer.
-The mechanism by which transfers are secured and authenticated is in [MCNS2].
 The transfer MUST be initiated in one of two ways:

-- An SNMP manager requests the CM to upgrade. - If the Software Upgrade File Name in the CM's configuration file does not match the current software image of the CM, the CM MUST request the specified file via TFTP from the Software Server.
+- An SNMP manager requests the CM upgrade.
+The details of the SNMP initiated process are included in [SP-OSSI-RFI] and MUST be supported. - If the Software Upgrade File Name in the CM's configuration file does not match the current software image of the CM, the CM MUST request the specified file via TFTP from the Software Server.
 Note: The Software Server IP Address is a separate configuration file parameter and MUST be present for the CM to download a new software image via this mechanism.